-- Elected Members as staff have a corporate professional image to uphold and how we will individually conduct ourselves online impacts this image - Remember that people classified as "friends" have the ability to download and share your information with others - Post only what you want the world to see.
-It is not like posting something to your personal website or blog and then realising that a story or phot should be taken down.
-On a Social networking site, basically once you post something it may continue to be available, even after it is removed from the site - Do not disclose confidential matters or criticise Town Council policies or personnel. - Select and establish your profile's security and privacy settings carefully.
-At a minimum, all privacy setting should be set to "only friends".
-"Friends of friends" and "Networks and Friends" open the content to a large group of unknown people - All activity on the Town Council Facebook page must follow the Town Council's agreed statement of purpose and outcome for the use of the networking tool - Do not post images that include young people without parental permission - Pay close attention to the site's security settings and allow only approved personnel full access to the site - Only add statements approved by either Full Council, the Chair or Town Clerk - Do not use commentary deemed to be defamatory, obscene, proprietary, or libellous at any time (even in a humorous or anecdotal manner) - Exercise caution with regard to exaggeration, colourful language, guesswork, obscenity, copyrighted materials, legal conclusions, and derogatory remarks or characterisations - Evaluate whether a particular posting puts your effectiveness at Oakham Town Council at risk - To reduce security risks, do not install any external applications that work with the social networking site.
-Examples of these sites are calendar programs and games - Maintain updated anti-virus and malware protection to avoid infections of spyware and adware that social networking sites might place on your computer - Be careful not to fall for scams that arrive via e-mail or on your wall, providing a link for you to click, leading to a fake login page - If you find information on the social networking site that falls under the mandatory reporting guidelines then you must report it as required by law - Ensure you keep yourself informed and cautious in the use of all new networking technologies
+Friends" open the content to a large group of unknown people

+- f.
+All activity on the Town Council Facebook page must follow the Town Council's agreed statement of purpose and outcome for the use of the networking tool - g.
+Do not post images that include young people without parental permission - h.
+Pay close attention to the site's security settings and allow only approved personnel full access to the site - i.
+Only add statements approved by either Full Council, the Chair or Town Clerk - j.
+Do not use commentary deemed to be defamatory, obscene, proprietary, or libellous at any time (even in a humorous or anecdotal manner) - k.
+Exercise caution with regard to exaggeration, colourful language, guesswork, obscenity, copyrighted materials, legal conclusions, and derogatory remarks or characterisations - I. Evaluate whether a particular posting puts your effectiveness at Oakham Town Council at risk - m.
+To reduce security risks, do not install any external applications that work with the social networking site.
+Examples of these sites are calendar programs and games - n.
+Maintain updated anti-virus and malware protection to avoid infections of spyware and adware that social networking sites might place on your computer - o.
+Be careful not to fall for scams that arrive via e-mail or on your wall, providing a link for you to click, leading to a fake login page - p.
+If you find information on the social networking site that falls under the mandatory reporting guidelines, then you must report it as required by law - q.
+Ensure you keep yourself informed and cautious in the use of all new networking technologies